Booking a ruqya session and what to expect

 ask you and your chaperone to recite (in our experience, the patient's own recitation is highly effective)

 - in the event you cannot recite, or in addition to your recitation, he will recite upon you

 tap different parts of the body if required.
 In the case of female patients, their male Mahram will be used as intermediaries

 During treatment, patients may vomit and see visions among other reactions.

-At the end of the session, the Raqi will provide you with a diagnosis, and provide a post-session treatment plan and request a follow-up appointment if required.
+At the end of the session, the Raqi will provide you with a diagnosis.
+In some cases, multiple sessions might be necessary before a diagnosis can be determined.
+Additionally, he may recommend a post-session treatment plan and suggest a follow-up appointment if needed.
 Please note sessions may be paused for Salah breaks.